terraform-ibm-modules/terraform-ibm-watsonx-saas-da/reference-architectures/watsonx-saas-da.md

 configuration of the {{site.data.keyword.IBM_notm}} watsonx platform in an {{site.data.keyword.Bluemix_notm}} account.
 The {{site.data.keyword.IBM_notm}} watsonx platform is made of several services working together to offer AI capabilities to end users who can explore them using [{{site.data.keyword.IBM_notm}} watsonx projects](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html?context=wx&audience=wdp).
 The automation also configures a starter project for an existing {{site.data.keyword.Bluemix_notm}} user.

-A typical use case would be setting up an IBM watsonx platform ready to use in one or more Enterprise accounts granting administrator access to an AI Researcher.
+A typical use case would be setting up an IBM watsonx platform ready to use in one or more Enterprise accounts granting administrator access to an AI Researcher for example.
+It enables an administrator to install all the services making up the IBM watsonx platform, and automatically setup an {{site.data.keyword.IBM_notm}} watsonx project, so that the AI Researcher can log into the [platform](http://dataplatform.cloud.ibm.com/wx/home?context=wx) and start working.

-The deployable architecture can also be used as part of a larger solution, where it is included in a stack of other components.
+In more advanced use cases, the deployable architecture can be used as part of a larger solution, where it is included in a stack of other components.
+For example a solution that first setup the {{site.data.keyword.IBM_notm}} watsonx platform, and then installs a *chatbot application* that uses the underlying services.
-To facilitate those business challenges, it provides output parameters that can be used programmatically for wiring the deployable architecture to the other components of the stack, and it implements the flexibility to install additional Watson services.
+To facilitate those business challenges, the Watsonx AI SaaS deployable architecture provides output parameters that can be used programmatically for wiring it to the other components of the stack, and it provides the capability to install additional Watson services.

 ## Architecture diagram
 {: #architecture-diagram}